MaastrichtU-CDS/argos-infrastructure/README.md

 The partners are requested to install Ubuntu 18.04 or any higher version.
 Other Linux based distributions like CentOS and RedHat will work as well.

 ### Docker Engine
 Installing Docker is one of the pre-requisites for running a federated learning process using the infrastructure.
 You can follow the instructions for installing Docker [here](https://docs.docker.com/engine/install/ubuntu/).
 Alternately, you can run the shell script provided [here](./Scripts/install_Docker.sh).

-/// Insert Screenshot

 ### Python 3.6+
 Pythton 3.6 or higher is required for smooth running of the software.
 Please follow the instructions [here](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu) for installing Python3.6 or any higher version.

-Alternately, you can use the shell script provided to install python.
+Alternately, you can use the shell script provided to install python [here](./Scripts/install_python.sh).

-/// Insert screenshot

 N.B.
 The shell scripts work for Ubuntu distributions.
 For CentOS and Redhat distributions, please replace with suitable commands.